An Extractive-and-Abstractive Framework for Source Code Summarization: Evaluation

-Figure~\ref{fig:robustness_of_EACS} shows the performance of {\toolname} based on different evaluation metrics with varying parameters.
-From Figure~\ref{fig:robustness_of_EACS}, we can observe that in most cases, {\toolname} maintains a stable performance even though the code snippet length or comment length increases, which can be attributed to the extractive-and-abstractive framework we proposed.
-When the length of the comment exceeds 25 (a common range shown in~\ref{fig:distribution_of_comment_length_test_set}), the METEOR and ROUGE-L scores of {\toolname} decreases as the length increases.
-It means that when the length of the comments exceeds the common range, as the expected length of the generated comment continues to increase, it will be more difficult to generate.
+From Figure~\ref{fig:robustness_of_EACS}(a) and (b), it can be observed that on the JCSD test set, {\toolname} maintains stable performance even though the code snippet length or comment length increases, which can be attributed to the extractive-and-abstractive framework we proposed.

+On the PCSD test set, from Figure~\ref{fig:robustness_of_EACS}(c) and (d), it can be observed that {\toolname} also maintains stable performance when the code snippet length increases, however, the performance of {\toolname} degrades significantly in terms of METEOR and ROUGE-L as the comment length increases.
+We further analyze the performance of SiT and CodeT5 on varying the PCSD comments, and the results are shown in Figure~\ref{fig:robustness_of_baselines}.
+From this figure, we can observe the same phenomenon as {\toolname}.
+It means that as the expected length of the generated summary continues to increase, it will be more challenging to generate.
 Overall, the results verify the robustness of our {\toolname}.